priyankad1520/AWS/19-kubernetes/pod.md

 # Problem 7: Pod status is Completed

 Many people think this is an error. **It is actually NOT an error.**
 A Pod enters **Completed** when its container finishes successfully and exits with **Exit Code 0**.
 This commonly happens with: Kubernetes Jobs, CronJobs, Database backup Pods, Migration Pods, One-time scripts, Batch processing
 If a normal web application Pod shows **Completed**, then **that is a problem** because the application exited instead of continuing to run.

-> First, I'd verify whether the Pod belongs to a Job or CronJob.
-If it does, the Completed status is expected because the task finished successfully.
-If it's a Deployment Pod, I'd investigate why the application exited by reviewing the container logs and startup command.
-Based on the findings, I'd correct the application behavior or configuration and verify that the Pod remains in the Running state.
 > **"First, I'd determine whether the Pod belongs to a Job, CronJob, or Deployment.
 If it's a Job or CronJob, a Completed status is expected because the task finished successfully.
 If it's a Deployment Pod, I'd review the container logs and startup command to understand why the application exited.
 After fixing the issue, I'd verify that the application remains in the Running state."**

 **Possible Causes:**